KDurimel/DNAlogy/README.md

 # Activate the enrivonment :
 source activate gsea_env # or the first line you just edited

-# Add the FastGSEA to your environment variables
+# Add FastGSEA to your environment variables
 PATH="src/:${PATH}"
 export PATH